Social Media Fixation: Changing our Perception of Reality

 You see, this is not to say that using Instagram or any social networking site is bad, but to remind us that social media and reality are two different things.
 And we shouldn't forget that.

-I know some people are already aware of this and are probably mindful when it comes to using social media, but unfortunately, not everyone is, which is why I'm trying to shed light on the topic.
+I know some people are already aware of this and are probably mindful when it comes to using social media, but not everyone is, which is why I'm trying to shed light on the topic (social media is making teen girls depressed).
 Hopefully, I am able to get my point across.
 When you feel as if everyone is "getting ahead" and you aren't, remember to look beyond the images and keep in mind that we all move at different paces.
+There is no need to compare your life to someone else's.
 Find inspiration online instead of checking out who's making progress, and don't forget that time is precious; avoid getting too preoccupied with social media unless it's a source of income.

 Moderation is key.
 We don't have to constantly post about everything to prove that we live happy lives.
 Just because our great moments aren't out there for everyone to see, doesn't mean that it didn't happen *wink*.
 Feel free to express yourself, but keep some things private.
 As the saying goes, "make more moves and less announcements".